c6o/docs/content/guides/appengine.md

 #### App Engine Basics

 First, we need to define in our Application Manifest that we want to use the App Engine NPM package (`@provisioner/appengine`) as the underlying provisioner.
-Next, we need to define the Docker Hub image (`nodered/node-red`) that we want App Engine to setup.
+Next, we need to define the Docker Hub image (`nodered/node-red`) that we want App Engine to set up.

 ```yaml
 #...